centrica-engineering/nucleus-docs/docs/components/ns-table.md

 * Not all tables necessarily need captions, but it's recommended you provide one.
 * Column header names should describe the type of content displayed in each column.
 Each row should contain data related to a single entity.
 * Think about the experience on a smaller screen size.
+* The `ns-table` component adds all the necessary Aria tags to the table to make it accessible for screen readers.
+* Keyboard controls are automatically added to the table to make it perform as a data grid.
+You can select cells and use the arrow keys to navigate.
+* If your table has table headers <th> in the first column, the component will make these “sticky” so that the table data can be scrolled horizontally whilst the first column headers stay in place.

 ## Feedback